SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

 ![Hit REST API endpoint](./images/23.png)

-30.**Repeat all the steps for the second subaccount.**
+30. **Repeat all the steps for the second subaccount.**

 Congratulations!
 You have setup an endpoint in SAP Cloud Integration that will help Azure Traffic Manager to identify whether one of the tenants is online or not.
-Surely, this REST API only offers a straight forward way if the tenant is able to handle the incoming request or not.
-It's up to you to implement a more sophisticated logic to identify if the tenant should be the one Azure Traffic Manager prioritizes or not.
+For sure, this REST API only offers a straight forward way to determine, whether the tenant is able to handle an incoming request or not.
+It's up to you to implement a more sophisticated logic to identify, if a tenant should be the one prioritized by Azure Traffic Manager or not.